Upside Down

 Post-1500s Europe North ↑ Compass + printing press + colonial expansion

-T-O Mappa Mundi, 12th century — east is at the top T-O Mappa Mundi · 12th c. · East-up
+A medieval T-O mappa mundi, 12th century, drawn with east at the top T-O Mappa Mundi · 12th c. · East-up

 The Mercator Problem